Hershykhehra1/financial-data-filtering-app/README.md

    ```bash
    npm install
    ```
+   Ensure that you have axois installed, if not you can install it by doing using command:```bash npm install axios```

 3. **Add Environment Variables**:
    Create a `.env` file in the root of the project and add your API key: